CodeYourFuture/curriculum/common-content/en/module/induction/sharing-history/index.md

 +++
-title = '🗄️ 🌐 Sharing history'
+title = 'Sharing history'

 time="30"
 facilitation = false
-emoji= '🧩'
+emoji= '🗄️'
 [objectives]
 1='Identify the number of commits on the main branch of a remote repository' 2='Identify the author, time and message of a given commit on GitHub'